GDSC-cuiatd/AgriTech/AgriTech App/README.md

-AgriTech App Repository
+# AgriTech App Repository
 Welcome to the AgriTech App GitHub repository!
-You can run the code like by naviagting to AgriTech App folder and can run from terminal by flutter run and also can run from run in top menu
-The ApriTeh App consist of folder of code assets and trained model which is also in assset Our app work flow like this you open the app register yourself by email or through google signIn then you see app main feature like you can upload picture from gallary and camera and view result and also can view more about that result by clicking on more
-You can check the drone images by clicking the drone option and information you can check our information and you can explore other option like history etc.
-Screens
-Inside the screens folder, you'll find multiple screens that encapsulate the user journey within the AgriTech app.
-These screens are designed using Figma, and each file provides a snapshot of a specific aspect of the application, including splash screens, signup, signin, aerial drone views, history logs, image capture interfaces, and about us sections.
+This document provides instructions on how to run the application, an overview of the app's structure, and a description of its main features.

+## Running the Application
+1. **Navigate to the AgriTech App folder**:
+   - Open your terminal.
+   - Change the directory to where the AgriTech App folder is located.

+2. **Run the Application**:
+   - Execute `flutter run` in the terminal.
+   - Alternatively, you can run the app from the "Run" option in the top menu of your IDE.

+## Application Workflow
+- **Registration**: Start by registering with your email or Google sign-in.
+- **Main Features**: After logging in, access the main features:
+  - **Upload Images**: You can upload pictures from your gallery or take new ones with the camera.
+  - **View Results**: After uploading images, view the results and get more details by clicking "More".
+  - **Drone Images**: Access aerial drone images by selecting the drone option.
+  - **Explore More**: Check other features like history logs and additional information through the app's navigation options.

+## Repository Structure
+- **Code Assets**: Includes folders containing the source code and a trained model located within the assets folder.
+- **Screens Folder**: Contains Figma-designed screens depicting various stages of the user journey.

-Screens Overview:
+### Screens Overview
-Splash Screens: Engaging visuals to make a strong first impression.
+- **Splash Screens**: Provides engaging visuals for a strong first impression.
-Signup & Signin Screens: Intuitive and user-friendly registration and authentication processes.
+- **Signup & Signin Screens**: Offers intuitive registration and authentication processes.
-Aerial Drone Screens: Displays the app's precision agriculture capabilities through aerial views.
+- **Aerial Drone Screens**: Showcases precision agriculture capabilities with aerial views.
-History Screens: Provides a historical perspective of agricultural activities.
+- **History Screens**: Logs historical agricultural activities.
-Image Taking Screens: Enables users to capture and upload photos with added editing features.
+- **Image Taking Screens**: Allows users to capture and edit photos directly within the app.
-Result Screen: Enables users to view and save results.
+- **Result Screen**: Displays results and saves options.
-About Us Screens: Presents the AgriTech team, mission, and values.
+- **About Us Screens**: Details about the AgriTech team, their mission, and values.

-Assets:
+## Assets
-consist of pictures and trained model
+- Includes graphical resources and the trained model used by the app.